MySQL on Amazon RDS

 To allow management of the DB instance, the standard

 kill_query commands have been restricted.
-The RDS commands
+The Amazon RDS

 provided to allow you to terminate user sessions or queries on DB instances.